The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 Snow melts in warmer roof areas and flows downward.

 At the colder roof edge, water refreezes and forms a solid ice barrier.
-Over time, this barrier grows and traps more water behind it.

-The Main Culprit: Why Your Attic Is Too Warm
+Why the Attic Gets Too Warm

 Insufficient Insulation